-Not all users like the scent, and it may cause flyaways when used on fine hair – but these aren't deal breakers for most customers.
+Not all users like the scent.
+May cause flyaways on fine hair – but these aren't deal breakers for most customers.

-Contains natural plant-based oils and a cross-linking polymer that smooths and locks in moisture for all types of curls, and keeps them bouncy.
+Contains plant-based oils and a cross-linking polymer that smooths and locks in moisture for all types of curls, and keeps them bouncy.
 Can be used as a leave-in conditioner, or as a rinse.
-Made without harsh, drying ingredients including parabens, mineral oil, and phthalates.
+Made without parabens, mineral oil, and phthalates.
 Has a pleasant scent.

 Expensive, and you only get 6.7 ounces of product.
-Doesn't work as well for frizzy hair as other products we considered.
+Doesn't work as well for frizzy hair.

 May not be moisturizing enough for very dry hair.
-Doesn't define curls as well as other conditioners on our list, especially when used on tight or coily curls.
+Doesn't define curls too well, especially on tight or coily curls.

-Formulated with avocado, coconut, and grapeseed oils that moisturize damaged hair.
+Formulated with moisturising avocado, coconut, and grapeseed oils.
 Doesn't contain sulfates, phthalates, or parabens.
 Perfect to use as a weekly deep treatment, as it helps lock in moisture.
 Suitable for all types of curls, including tight coils.
 Makes hair feel soft.

 If you have curly or coily locks, you probably already know that the right kind of conditioner can make your hair more manageable.
 This important haircare product lives up to its name by locking in moisture, enhancing natural softness and shine, and helping fragile hair resist breakage.